DCULibrary/open-refine-workshop/_workshop/wrap-up.md

 ---
-title: Last page # The title of the page
+title: Wrap up  # The title of the page
-date: 0000-01-30  # Page order is set by date
+date: 0000-01-08  # Page order is set by date
 ---